Agrégation: In higher education

 In some disciplines of higher education such as law, legal history, political science, economics, management, there exists an agrégation for the professorship positions, called agrégation de l'enseignement supérieur.
 In this competitive exam, the candidate also has to give several lessons in front of a committee.

 Usually there are three lessons, spread over several months, except in economics, where there are only two lessons.

 The first and the last lessons have to be prepared alone, during eight hours, in a library of basic titles selected by the committee.
 For the remaining lesson, when it exists, the candidate has a full 24 hours to prepare for the examination, and may use several libraries as well as a team of "helpers" (usually doctoral candidates or fellow candidates, but never full professors).

-Some anticonformist sociologists like Pierre Bourdieu have argued that this exam measures a candidate's social connections as much their ability to present a lesson, especially considering the composition of the examining committee.
+Some sociologists like Pierre Bourdieu have argued that this version of the exam measures a candidate's social connections as much as their ability to present a lesson, especially considering the composition of the examining committee.